Delroy Lindo: 1970s and 1980s: Early work and theatre success

-Lindo made his film debut in 1976 with the Canadian John Candy comedy Find the Lady.
-He played an army sergeant in More American Graffiti (1979).
+Lindo made his film debut in 1976 with John Candy in the Canadian comedy Find the Lady.
+He played an army sergeant in More American Graffiti (1979)..
+Prior to this, he had appeared in small TV roles in the Canadian TV series Police Surgeon in 1974.

 For a decade from the early 1980s, Lindo's career was more focused on theatre acting than film, although he has said this was not a conscious decision.
-In 1982 he debuted on Broadway in "Master Harold"...and the Boys, directed by the play's South African author Athol Fugard.
-By 1988, Lindo had earned a Tony nomination for his portrayal of Herald Loomis in August Wilson's Joe Turner's Come and Gone.
+In 1982, he debuted on Broadway as a replacement for Danny Glover in "Master Harold"...and the Boys, directed by the play's South African author Athol Fugard.
+Lindo continued with Master Harold in the national tour, starring with James Earl Jones.